Classification of Rank 2 Cluster Varieties: as an integral linear manifold

 The following is a restatement of a Lemmas 3.7 and Corollary 3.8 from \cite{Man1}:

 \begin{lem} Let $L\subset U^{\trop}$ be a line which does not wrap.
 Let $u$ and $v$ be the directions in which $L$ goes to infinity.
 Let $\sigma_L\subset U^{\trop}$ be the closed cone which is bounded by $u$ and $v$ and which does not contain any points of $L$.
 Then some compactification of $U$ admits a toric model whose non-toric blowups are all along divisors corresponding to rays in $\sigma_L$.
-Furthermore, if one restricts to $\sigma_L\setminus \rho_u$ or $\sigma_L\setminus \rho_v$, then the choices of blowup points here is uniquely determined. \end{lem}
+Furthermore, after choosing a suitable compactification of $U$, there is only one such toric model with blowups centered on divisors corresponding to rays in $\sigma_L \setminus \rho_u$ $($alternatively, $\sigma_L \setminus \rho_v)$. \end{lem}

-\cite{GHK1} constructs a family $\s{V}\rar \Spec B$ mirror to $U$ which admits a canonical $B$-module basis of theta functions $\{\vartheta_q\}_{q\in U^{\trop}(\bb{Z})}$. \cite{GHK2} shows that if $U$ is positive, then it can be realized as a fiber of $\s{V}$, thus giving theta functions on $U$.
-Recall from \S \ref{ClusterDefs} that a global monomial is regular function on $\s{X}$ whose restriction to some seed $\s{X}$-torus is a monomial.
-We also call the restriction to a fiber $U\subset \s{X}$ of such a function a global monomial. \S 3.6 of \cite{Man1} observes the following (phrased differently):
+Suppose $U$ is positive, and let $(Y,D)$ be a compactification of $U$ with $D$ supporting an effective $D$-ample divisor (cf.\ Section~\ref{Looijenga seeds}).
+Let $\NE(Y)$ denote the cone of effective curve classes of $Y$. \cite{GHK1} constructs a flat family $\s{V}\rar \Spec \kk[\NE(Y)]$ mirror to $U$ which admits a canonical $\kk[\NE(Y)]$-module basis of theta functions $\{\vartheta_q\}_{q\in U^{\trop}(\bb{Z})}$. \cite{GHK2} then shows that $U$ can be realized as a fiber of $\s{V}$, thus giving theta functions on $U$.
+Recall from Section~\ref{ClusterDefs} that a global monomial is regular function on $\s{X}$ whose restriction to some seed $\s{X}$-torus is a monomial.
+We also call the restriction to a fiber $U\subset \s{X}$ of such a function a global monomial.
+Section~3.6 of \cite{Man1} observes the following (phrased differently):

-\begin{lem} Take $\sigma_L$ as in Lemma \ref{model}.
+\begin{lem} Take $\sigma_L$ as in Lemma~{\rm \ref{model}}.
 For any $q\in \sigma_L$, $\vartheta_q$ is a global monomial. \end{lem}